hgonzalez-kreitech/ms-drone-dispatcher/README.md

          ]
          }
          ```
-      4. Para obtener la lista de medicamentos cargados en un drone puede usar el path param siguiente
+      4. To get the list of loaded medications in a drone you can use this path param:
          ```jsonpath
          5
          ```
-      5. Para obtener el nivel de bateria de un drone puede usar el path param siguiente
+      5. To get a drone battery level you can use this path param:
          ```jsonpath
          5
          ```
-      6. Para obtener la lista de drones disponibles para cargar solo tiene que realizar la peticion
+      6. To get the list of available drones just execute the request

-3. Puede importar desde el *Postman* o *Insomnia* la API desde la dirección:
+3. You can import this API from *Postman* or *Insomnia* from address:
    - http://localhost:8081/v2/api-docs,
-   Ademas, la collection de postman esta ubicada en /src/main/resources/static/drone-dispatcher-collection.postman_collection.json
+   Also the postman collection is located in: /src/main/resources/static/drone-dispatcher-collection.postman_collection.json

-### Para cerrar el contenedor:
+### To close the container:
-- Abrir el cmd en la carpeta *src/main/docker* y ejecutar `docker-compose down`
+- Open cmd o terminal in project root and execute `docker-compose down`